timescale/timescaledb-toolkit/Readme.md

 ## 💿 Installing From Source ##

+### Supported platforms

+The engineering team regularly tests the extension on the following platforms:

+- x86_64-unknown-linux-gnu (Ubuntu Linux 20.04) (tested prior to every merge)
+- x86_64-apple-darwin (MacOS 12) (tested frequently on eng workstation)
+- aarch64-apple-darwin (MacOS 12) (tested frequently on eng workstation)

+aarch64-unknown-linux-gnu support is [in development](https://github.com/timescale/timescaledb-toolkit/issues/382).

+As for other platforms:  patches welcome!

 ### 🔧 Tools Setup ###

 Building the extension requires valid [rust](https://www.rust-lang.org/), [rustfmt](https://github.com/rust-lang/rustfmt), and clang installs, along with the postgres headers for whichever version of postgres you are running, and pgx.